The Insight Source Blog

 How Much Does ELD Cost?

-The ELD Mandate is upon us, and millions of fleet vehicles are required to purchase an ELD solution.
+The ELD Mandate is upon us, and millions of fleet vehicles are required to purchase an Electronic Logging Device.
 The first question for fleet managers and owners is, “how much does ELD cost?”

 Ongoing ELD Costs